-As of December 31, 2018 and 2019, in order to facilitate customer and supplier arrangements, Yuchai had issued irrevocable letter of credits of RMB 93.5 million and RMB 30.8 million (US\$4.4 million), respectively.
+As of December 31, 2019 and 2020, in order to facilitate customer and supplier arrangements, Yuchai had issued irrevocable letter of credits of RMB 30.8 million and RMB 54.4 million (US\$8.4 million), respectively.
 These were issued for purchase of production materials, machinery and equipment.

-As of December 31, 2018, outstanding bills receivable discounted with banks for which Yuchai had retained a recourse obligation amounted to RMB 1,272.4 million.
-As of December 31, 2019, outstanding bills receivable discounted with banks for which Yuchai had retained a recourse obligation amounted to RMB 2,268.4 million (US\$320.2 million).
+As of December 31, 2019 and 2020, outstanding bills receivable discounted with banks for which Yuchai had retained a recourse obligation amounted to RMB 2,268.4 million and RMB 2,225.1 million (US\$343.8 million), respectively.
 These bills receivables were received from customers in settlement for their purchases.
-Yuchai discounted these bills receivables to fund the operation, as and when required.
+Yuchai discounted these bills receivables to fund its operations, as and when required.

-As of December 31, 2018 and 2019, outstanding bills receivable endorsed to suppliers for which Yuchai had retained a recourse obligation amounted to RMB 1,627.5 million and RMB 1,120.3 million (US\$158.1 million), respectively.
+As of December 31, 2019 and 2020, outstanding bills receivable endorsed to suppliers for which Yuchai had retained a recourse obligation amounted to RMB 1,120.3 million and RMB 1,834.5 million (US\$283.5 million), respectively.
 The bills receivables received from customers can be endorsed to suppliers as a form of settlement of Yuchai's purchase for production materials.